Frequently Asked Questions

 The most common thing we hear from our guests at the end of their charter (aside from how much fun they had) is how little of the clothes/shoes they brought that they actually ended up using.

 Out here life is simple, very casual, and there is sand everywhere you go ashore.
-Heels, fancy clothing, and copious makeup and styling tools rarely if ever make out of the closet and/or bathroom cabinet.
+Heels, fancy clothing, and copious makeup and styling tools rarely if ever make it out of the closet and/or bathroom cabinet.

 To help you plan, we prepared a handy sailing charter packing list that we recommend you share with everyone in your group before packing to depart.